Royal Natal National Park, South Africa: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-Traveling to Royal Natal National Park in May, you will notice that it is cool.
-Average temperatures (including nighttime) are in the high 40s F (single digits C).
-There is frost about half of the time.
+Traveling to Royal Natal National Park in March, you will notice that it is mild.
+Expect it to rain about half of the time.
+Average temperatures (including nighttime) are in the low 60s F (mid 10s C).

 What to wear/what to pack: